+Based on the information L&C has provided, it appears most consumers 1 Stop introduced to L&C ended up with SIPP monies invested in higher risk unregulated assets.
 This finding also appears to be consistent with what the FCA's Final Notices for Mr R and Mr H say about the type of investments 1 Stop clients' pension monies were being invested into.

-So, based on the evidence that's been provided to us to date, I think it's more likely than not that the introductions L&C received from 1 Stop were for applicants intending to invest in high risk non-standard esoteric holdings, such as the unregulated holdings in Llana Beach/Green Oil that Mr M's SIPP monies were invested into.
+So, based on the evidence that's been provided to us to date, I think that the introductions L&C received from 1 Stop were predominantly for applicants intending to invest in high risk non-standard esoteric holdings, such as the unregulated holdings in TRG/GOPA that Mr E's SIPP monies were invested into.
 I think it's fair to say that such investments are highly unlikely to be suitable for the vast majority of retail clients.
 They will generally only be suitable for a small proportion of the population.
-The risks are multiplied where the property is "off plan" and further funding is necessary from investors to complete the purchases, as was the case with many of the deposit based TRG investments, including the one Mr M made.
+The risks are multiplied where the property is "off plan" and further funding is necessary from investors to complete the purchases, as was the case with many of the deposit based TRG investments, including the one Mr E made.

-I also think it's more likely than not that L&C had received a number of introductions from 1 Stop, where consumers had invested in unregulated holdings, before it received Mr M's introduction.
+And based on the evidence L&C has provided, I'm satisfied it's more likely than not that L&C had received a number of introductions from 1 Stop, where consumers had invested in unregulated holdings, before it received Mr E's introduction.

-So, I think L&C either was aware, or ought reasonably to have been aware and prior to receiving Mr M's SIPP application, that the type of business 1 Stop was introducing was high risk, with consumers' pension monies being invested in unregulated holdings, and carried a potential risk of consumer detriment.
+So, I think L&C either was aware, or ought reasonably to have been aware and prior to receiving Mr E's SIPP application, that the type of business 1 Stop was introducing was high risk, with consumers' pension monies typically being invested in unregulated holdings, and carried a potential risk of consumer detriment.